rabbitmq/workloads/resiliency/resilient-spring-cloud-stream/README.md

 ### Refresher on how application configuration works

 We will use [fire-and-forget-producer](fire-and-forget-producer) to explain how configuration is loaded.

-1. `application.yml` is loaded
-2. Spring profiles `management` and `cluster` are activated
+1. `application.yml` is loaded which activates the `management` and `cluster` profiles.
+See below how they are activated.
 	```yaml
 	spring:
 	  profiles: